nllz/IRTF-HRPC/draft-research.md

 Document Status
 ===============

 This document has been developed within the framework of the Human Rights Protocols Considerations Research Group, based on discussions on the hrpc mailinglist and during hrpc sessions, where this document also has been extensively discussed.
-The draft in its current form and iteration has received eight in-depth reviews on list, and received many comments from inside and outside the IRTF and IETF community.
+The draft in its current form and iteration has received eleven in-depth reviews on list, and received many comments from inside and outside the IRTF and IETF community.
 The authors believe that the issues that have been raised by the reviewers have been addressed.

 Acknowledgements